Deutsche Boerse to convene extraordinary supervisory board meeting Thursday - Report

-FRANKFURT (Reuters) - Deutsche Boerse’s (DB1Gn.DE) supervisory board will hold an extraordinary board meeting on Thursday, WirtschaftsWoche reported on Tuesday.
+FRANKFURT, Oct 24 (Reuters) - Deutsche Boerse’s supervisory board will hold an extraordinary board meeting on Thursday, WirtschaftsWoche reported on Tuesday.

 The unscheduled meeting comes on the day the German exchange operator is due to report third quarter earnings and as it deals with fallout from an ongoing insider trading investigation that has embroiled its chief executive.